ManchesterVolcanology/iFit/docs/usage/software.rst

   * - Fitting ON/OFF
     - Toggles real time analysis of spectra as they are recorded
   * - Integration Time (ms)
-    - The instegration time of eash individual spectrum in ms. Use the ``Update`` button to push to the spectrometer
+    - The integration time of each individual spectrum in ms. Use the ``Update`` button to push to the spectrometer
   * - Coadds
     - Number of individual spectra to average to form a measurement.
 Note that averaging is done in software not onboard the spectrometer.
 Use the ``Update`` button to push to the spectrometer
   * - No. Dark Spectra